alexuipath/UiARD_FirstProcess/README.md

 # UiARD_FirstProcess

 1. This workflow retrieves all unread emails, from the Outlook account in use, that have 'Course Invoices in the subject line.
-2. At the beginning of this process, an ‘Input Dialog’ message will appear requesting your email address.
+2. At the beginning of this process, an ‘Input Dialog’ message will appear requesting your email address and folder path to save attachments.
 3. It will then go to the "https://acme-test.uipath.com/first-automation" webpage, ‘Part 1’ and click ‘Notify Me’.
 4. It will automatically input your email address.
 5. You will have to solve the Captcha and then click ‘Submit’.